“Should I ever crumble to dust, rebuild my walls you must.”

 War destroyed all of these historic footsteps.
 A city area, that grew out of necessity and cultural meetings are now deliberately constructed to present one specific idea.
 You get the first part, when you visit.
 You don’t get the second one.

 WHY VISIT STARI MOST

 Even if it’s fake – no smoke without a fire.
-The reconstruction would be here unless the real deal had been, and the area is reconstructed using the same materials, old craftmanship and as true to the original as possible.
-The area around the bridge still has a mixed cultural vibe.
+The reconstruction wouldn’t be here unless the real deal had been.
+The area is reconstructed using the same materials, old craftmanship and as true to the original as possible.
+Around the bridge the city still has a mixed cultural vibe.
 East meets west -as they say in the capital Sarajevo (which by the way is more interesting than Mostar).